jungsoft/crudry/README.md

 ### Translate Errors middleware

+Absinthe Middleware to translate errors and changeset errors into human readable messages using [Gettext](https://github.com/elixir-lang/gettext).

 The `create`, `update` and `delete` functions in the resolver all return `Ecto.Changeset` as errors, so it's useful to translate them into human readable messages.

 Crudry provides an `Absinthe.Middleware` to help with that, handling nested changeset errors.
 Just add it as a middleware to your mutations: